ilyakatz/dotfiles/Readme.md

 `:[command] [up-key]` - search for [command]

+`:Gsearch [term]` search through the files for term so that it can later be replaced with `:Greplace`

 ### Multi-cursors

 `<c-n>` select word under cursor, press again to sent the next one, and do regular changes to update all selections